matsaleh13/allok8or/doc/dev-log.md

 - Added tests for BlockHeader::set_caller_details:
   - Currently part of the BlockHeader create test, but that smells wrong.
   - TODO: move into dedicated test case, and add negative path tests.
+- More refactoring:
+  - Moved BlockHeader into `diagnostic_header.h`.
+  - Moved BlockHeader tests in to `diagnostic_header-test.cpp`
+  - Renamed `allocation_tracker` to `diagnostic_allocation_tracker`.
+  - Bah, names are getting long, but IMO the diagnostic stuff needs to be identified becuase they're all in the same namespace.